dsebban/md-blog/f_brackets.md

 Moving from values to proper types took us up a level of abstraction.
 What do we get if we go one higher?

-# What is a first-order type ?
+# What is a first-order type?

 In the previous example we said that `List[Int]` is a proper type, but what is`List`?